A company incorporated in Jersey is resident in the Island for tax purposes unless:

 - the company is accepted as being resident in that other jurisdiction by its tax authorities

-A tax return will be rejected if a company claims that it's resident in a jurisdiction in which it cannot be resident under Jersey's law.
+When completing the online tax return, a company will be directed to contact Revenue Jersey if it claims to be resident in a jurisdiction that Revenue Jersey considers it cannot be resident under Jersey law.

 - for a company incorporated in Jersey to be resident in a jurisdiction which does not have a corporate tax regime (such as the Cayman Islands)

-- for a company whose domestic laws do not allow a company formed in another jurisdiction to be considered tax resident there (such as the USA or Sweden)
+- for a company whose domestic laws do not allow a company formed in another jurisdiction to be considered tax resident there (such as Sweden)

 Companies may be taxed on income earned overseas, such as rental income or income from a permanent establishment, but this does not mean that the company is no longer resident in Jersey.